oberocks/superjsonic/README.md

 };
 ```

 That's much better!
-So now, we can use our shiny new func like this:
+So now, we can freestyle with our shiny new func.
+And it goes a little something like this:

 ```javascript